TejaswaniRai/TejaswaniRai/README.md

 </p>

 <p align="center">
   🧡 *Thanks for stopping by!
-Drop a ⭐ on interesting repos and let's grow together in tech!*
+Let's grow together in tech!*
 </p>